-The Hills family met Peter through a stroke of local Seattle luck.
-Dennis and Tamara had always run together and they’d considered ways to bring their oldest son Benton along with them.
+Dennis and Tamara Hills met Peter through a stroke of local Seattle luck.
+The couple had always run together, and they’d considered ways to bring their oldest son Benton along with them.
 Out of the blue one day, Tamara, a Brooks employee, got a call from Peter who wanted to talk to Brooks about helping him find rider-athletes for his burgeoning Marathons with Meanings (MWM) effort.
 Tamara told Peter about Benton and two weeks later, Benton, Peter, Tamara, and Dennis completed the Seattle Marathon together.